Have a rowdy birthday

 Also in international action

-2019 – Alisson Becker, Rhian Brewster, Fabinho, Roberto Firmino, future red Thiago and ex-reds Philippe Coutinho, Sebastián Coates, Luis Suárez all played for their countries.
+2019 – Alisson Becker, Rhian Brewster, Fabinho, Roberto Firmino, Kamil Grabara, future reds Luis Díaz and Thiago, and ex-reds Philippe Coutinho, Sebastián Coates, Luis Suárez all played for their countries.

 2009 – Chris Mavinga played for France Under-19’s as they drew 2-2 with Switzerland in the Limoges Tournament.